 Here’s what ITP 2.0 means for you: Your tracking cookies will never be accepted on Safari, and your domain will likely be flagged by the ITP algorithm.
 Reality check: this is unavoidable.
 However, you can mitigate the impact with the following steps:

-- Immediately switch to server-to-server tracking to prevent traffic loss.
+- Immediately switch to server-side tracking to prevent traffic loss.

 - Additionally, work with your advertiser to make sure they use a tracking platform that can support first-party cookie-to-server-side notification tracking.